Uncertainty quantification in automated valuation models with spatially weighted conformal prediction: Conformal prediction

 \subsection{Simple illustration}

 Assume that we have observed a sequence of random variables $Z_{1:N} := (Z_1, ..., Z_N)$ with $Z_i \in \mathbb{R}$ for every $i$, and seek to create a confidence set for an unobserved $Z_{N+1} \in \mathbb{R}$ given that it comes from the same distribution as $Z_{1:N}$.
-The CP approach (\citet{ALRW}) quantifies uncertainty by hypothesizing a value $Z_{N+1} = z$, and then calculating a conformal p-value for this hypothesis.
+The CP approach \citep{ALRW} quantifies uncertainty by hypothesizing a value $Z_{N+1} = z$ and then calculating a conformal p-value for this hypothesis.
 To calculate a p-value without making distributional assumptions about the data-generating process, CP utilizes a \textit{non-conformity} measure that quantifies how dissimilar the hypothesized value $z$ is from the previously observed $Z_{1:N}$.
 Consider, for instance, the non-conformity measure

 where $\Bar{Z}_{-i}$ is the mean of $\{Z_{1:(N+1)} \}\setminus \{Z_i\}$.
 A high value of the non-conformity measure for $Z_{N+1}$ indicates that $Z_{N+1}$ is dissimilar to the training data, while a low value indicates a high degree of similarity.
-Next calculate a non-conformity score for each data point in the sequence $(Z_1, ..., Z_{N+1}=z)$.
-We denote the realized non-conformity scores $s_1, ..., s_{N+1}$, i.e., $s_i := \Psi_i(Z_i)$ as in \eqref{eq:hold_out_score}.
+We then calculate a non-conformity score for each data point in the sequence $(Z_1, ..., Z_{N+1}=z)$.
+We denote the realized non-conformity scores $s_1, ..., s_{N+1}$, with $s_i := \Psi_i(Z_i)$ as in \eqref{eq:hold_out_score}.
 Under the null hypothesis that the hypothesized value $z$ is compatible with $Z_{1:N}$, then the rank of its non-conformity score $s_{N+1}$ is uniformly distributed among $s_1, ..., s_n$.
-A p-value for the hypothesis that $z$ comes from the same distribution as $Z_{1:N}$ can be constructed as
+A p-value for the hypothesis that $z$ comes from the same distribution as $Z_{1:N}$ can then be constructed as